 Motivations for wanting to be more mindful differ from person to person.
 “In amongst the trend are lots of different reasons and behaviours,” says Laura.
 “From people who have decided at an early age that drinking too much is just not part of who they are to baby boomers who have come from a heavy drinking generation and need some support to reform their drinking habits, our members come from the full spectrum.
 Regardless of their motivation, they are all looking for something interesting to drink.”

 Sources of support and information for the ‘sober curious’ (the term given to those questioning their relationship with alcohol) have historically been sparse.
 However, mindful drinking events are starting to pop up around the country and are likely to increase in number.
-In fact, Club Soda hosted Britain’s first mindful drinking festival in August and the 7th of September sees the return of High Sobriety at the COMO Metropolitan London.
+In fact, Club Soda hosted Britain’s first mindful drinking festival in 2017, and there was also the return of High Sobriety at the COMO Metropolitan London.
 Hosted by journalist and author of Material Girl, Mystical World, Ruby Warrington, it aims to provide ideas and inspiration for those wanting to live a more sober life.
 She too counts the disparity between our drinking habits and the rise of wellness-conscious lifestyles as a key factor behind the increase in the movement’s following.
 “I think it’s a natural extension of the wellness revolution since there becomes a huge disconnect between cleaning up your diet and taking up regular yoga and meditation for example, and then downing a bottle of wine on Friday night (or every night, even),” she says.
 “On a larger scale, we’re also living in times of rapid, unprecedented change, which can feel anything from exhilarating to unsettling and downright terrifying, depending on the level of your hangover.
 Having a clear head is a way to feel grounded and confident in the choices you’re making.”

 Why become a mindful drinker?